BrandnerKasper/URTSR/README.md

 Let's look at an image comparison:

 ![results](images/result.png)

+A video comparison can be found at videos/URTSR.mp4.

 ## Code Frameworks
 We took some inspiration from the code base of [BasicSR](https://github.com/XPixelGroup/BasicSR).